OpenVoiceOS/skill-ovos-settings/README.md

-# skill-ovos-enclosure
+# OpenVoiceOSSettings
-Skill to take control of OpenVoiceOS it's functions and tools as Mycroft skill.
+Skill to take control of OpenVoiceOS functions via websettings interface and via intents (TODO)